RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

-When [setting up SSL/TLS for your account]({{< relref "/rc/securing-redis-cloud-connections.md" >}}), you will be prompted to supply the downloadable Redis Labs CA Certificate from this page.
+When [setting up SSL/TLS for your account]({{< relref "/rc/securing-redis-cloud-connections.md" >}}), you are prompted to supply the downloadable Redis Labs CA Certificate from this page.

 ![settings](/images/rc/settings.png?width=1000&height=782)